SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_intro.md

 ### Theory and Implementation

 The theory and implementation details are not covered in this document.
-For more information about those details, please refer to the following theses:
+For more information about those details, please refer to our publications page.

-- Figueroa C.A., _“A Coupled-Momentum Method to Model Blood Flow and Vessel Deformation in Human Arteries: Applications in Disease Research and Simulation-Based Medical Planning”_, Department of Mechanical Engineering, Stanford University, 2006.

-- Vignon-Clementel I.E., _“A Coupled Multidomain Method for Computational Modeling of Blood Flow”_,  Department of Mechanical Engineering, Stanford University, 2006.

-- Whiting C.H., _“Stabilized Finite Element Methods for Fluid Dynamics using a Hierarchical Basis”_, Department of Mechanical Engineering, Rensselaer Polytechnic Institute, 1999.